Plaçage: Free people of color

 White male colonists, often the younger sons of noblemen, military men, and planters, who needed to accumulate some wealth before they could marry, had women of color as consorts before marriage or in some cases after their first wives died.
-Merchants and administrators also followed this practice if they were wealthy enough.
+Merchants and administrators also followed that practice if they were wealthy enough.
 When the women had children, they were sometimes emancipated along with their children.
 Both the woman and her children might assume the surnames of the man.
-When Creole men reached an age when they were expected to marry, some also kept their relationships with their placées, but this was less common.
-A wealthy white man could have two (or more) families: one legal, and the other not.
+When Creole men reached an age when they were expected to marry, some also kept their relationships with their placées, but that was less common.
+A wealthy white man could have two (or more) families: one legal and the other not.
 Their mixed-race children became the nucleus of the class of free people of color or gens de couleur libres in Louisiana and Saint-Domingue.
-After the Haitian Revolution in the late 18th and early 19th centuries, many refugees came to New Orleans, adding a new wave of French-speaking free people of color.
+After the Haitian Revolution in the late 18th and the early 19th centuries, many refugees came to New Orleans, adding a new wave of French-speaking free people of color.

-During the period of French and Spanish rule, the gens de couleur came to constitute a third class in New Orleans and other former French cities – between the white Creoles and the mass of black slaves.
-They had certain status and rights, and often acquired education and property.
-Later their descendants became leaders in New Orleans, holding political office in the city and state, and becoming part of what developed as the African-American middle class in the United States.
+During the period of French rule, the gens de couleur came to constitute a third class in New Orleans and other former French cities between the white Creoles and the mass of black slaves.
+They had certain status and rights and often acquired education and property.
+Later, their descendants became leaders in New Orleans, held political office in the city and state, and became part of what developed as the African-American middle class in the United States.